Caloria sp. #2

 found in as little as 1 m (3 ft).
 It feeds on the

 introduced hydroid Pennaria disticha, shows a diurnal activity pattern in dishes and "flares" its central cerata when disturbed.

 Maui and Oahu: widely distributed in the Indo-Pacific.

-First recorded in Hawaii by PF from Molokini Islet, Maui in March, 1994.
+Taxonomic notes: It was first recorded in Hawaii by PF from Molokini Islet, Maui in March, 1994.